metabase/metabase/docs/dashboards/filters.md

 ## Filter widgets

 The filter widget is the little box at the top of your dashboard which people will use to enter their filter values.

-You can find a filter's widget settings by from dashboard edit mode (**pencil** icon), then clicking on a filter widget's **gear** icon.
+You can find a filter's widget settings from dashboard edit mode (**pencil** icon), then clicking on a filter widget's **gear** icon.

-From the filter settings sidebar, you'll find the widget types under **How should people filter on this column?**
+From the filter settings sidebar, you'll find the widget types under **How should people filter on this column?**:

 - [Dropdown list](#dropdown-list)
 - [Search box](#search-box)